Learn our story, from the beginning and into the future.

 Jake Forwerck, was born and raised in Charlotte, NC and has worked for Heritage Funeral Home since 2013.
 He is an active local musician with a variety of performance experience including funeral services.
 Jake is a long time member and worship leader at Stallings United Methodist Church and is passionate about religious philosophy and spreading the word of God through music.

 Tommy Stilwell a native of Matthews, NC has been married for 53 years and has two daughters and 5 grandchildren.
 He served 2 years in the Army as a Military Policeman, 14 months in Bangkok, Thailand.
-Tommy owned a masonary business for 38 years, has been a member of Stallings United Methodist Church for 46 years, is a certified Lay Speaker, past district Lay Leader of the Albemarle District of the United Methodist Church.
+Tommy owned a masonry business for 38 years, has been a member of Stallings United Methodist Church for 46 years, is a certified Lay Speaker, past district Lay Leader of the Albemarle District of the United Methodist Church.
 He enjoys speaking at churches in the area, and is available to speak at funerals and graveside services.
 Tommy has been employed at Heritage since 2010, and enjoys assisting families in their time of need.

 Funeral Assistant/Community Outreach